terra-money/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

-f.
+d.
 Open `state.rs` and add the following:

 ```rust